Electromagnetic surface wave propagation in a metallic wire and the Lambert $W$ function: Sommerfeld's approximate solution

-In metals widely used for electric wiring like copper, silver or aluminium, $\abs{\mu} \simeq \mu_{0}$ to a very good approximation but $\abs{\hat{\eps}} \gg \eps_{0}$, and we see from (\ref{eq:rhs}) that the \lhs\ of (\ref{eq:trans}) must also be a small number, \ie, $\abs{\!\sqrt{k^{2}-h^{2}}}$ must be small.
+In metals widely used for electric wiring like copper, silver or aluminium, $\abs{\mu} \simeq \mu_{0}$ to a very good approximation but $\abs{\hat{\eps}} \gg \eps_{0}$, and we see from Eq.~(\ref{eq:rhs}) that the left-hand side of Eq.~(\ref{eq:trans}) must also be a small number, i.\,e., $\abs{\!\sqrt{k^{2}-h^{2}}}$ must be small.
 The expansion of the Hankel functions about the origin gives